 You’re Warmly Welcomed

 After Doran was born

-Three days after his birth my own son Doran was given a terrible prognosis.
-His back arched, his hands were fisted, his eyes crossed, he couldn't hear.
+Three weeks after his birth in 1978, my son Doran was given a terrible prognosis.
+His back arched, his hands were fisted, his eyes crossed, he couldn’t hear.
 I was told that he had severe athetoid cerebral palsy and severe bilateral hearing loss.